sgharms/website/source/guides/outlets.md

 Footnotes:

+1. Ember.JS is even coded in a fashion such that it codifies these definitions.
+An `Ember.Route` is the result of taking an Ember.State and mixing in a Mix-In called `Ember.Routable.`

 1. For those wondering why this is the case, `Ember.Route = Ember.State.extend(Ember.Routable);`.
 Ain't polymorphism grand?
 2. This would imply that it is possible to perform multiple